keswel/spotifypauser/README.md

 # SpotifyPauser
 Lightweight C++ tool that utilizes xdotool and wmctrl to quickly pause spotify when cursor is swiped to corner of screen.
+(SEE WINDOWS-ENV BRANCH FOR WINDODWS VERSION)

 https://github.com/user-attachments/assets/1afc6bb7-cb4e-4ce3-acff-9c6a1cbba294